Haotian9850/internet-scale-app/doc/project_4_README.md

     - Click `[Register]` to register as a new user
     - After registeration, new user will be redirected to a login page.
 Click `[Log in]` after filling in user information
     - Click `[Forget your password?]` to reset password through email
-        - Since our team does not have a email service (real email services like `Mailchimp` are generally subscription-based paid services), so we opted for Django's build-in `EMAIL_BACKEND = django.core.mail.backends.filebased.EmailBackend`, which will redirect all emails to a local file system.
+        - Since our team does not have a dedicated email service (real email services like `Mailchimp` are generally subscription-based paid services), so we opted for Django's build-in `EMAIL_BACKEND = django.core.mail.backends.filebased.EmailBackend`, which will redirect all emails to a local file system.
 Currently, all emails sent will be redirected to `/app/portia/emails` in the `entity` container
         - **Note: in a production environment (where a real email service is available), making this feature live only requires changing a few settings in `settings.py` such as  `EMAIL_HOST`, `EMAIL_PORT` and `EMAIL_PASSWORD`**
     - Go to `/app/portia/emails` to view password recovery email.
 Follow the link in email to reset password.
 If password reset is successful, user will be redirected to login page
     - After logging in, click `[Create a new pet!]` to create a new listing